gillesvs/librelink/README.md

 [integration_librelink]: https://github.com/gillesvs/librelink.git
 [buymecoffee]: https://www.buymeacoffee.com/gillesvs

-**This integration will set up the following platforms for each patient linked to the librelinkUp account.**
+**This integration will set up the following platforms for each patient linked to the librelinkUp account.
+(Not librelink)**

 Platform | Description
 -- | --